deeuu/xontrib-apipenv/README.md

     ```
     git clone https://github.com/deeuu/xontrib-apipenv.git
-    xpip install ./xonsh-apipenv
+    xpip install ./xontrib-apipenv
     ```

 2. Add `xontrib load xonsh-apipenv` to your `.xonshrc`

-3. To turn on auto activation with `$AUTO_PIPENV = True`
+3. Turn on auto-activation/deactivation with `$APIPENV = True`

 4. Now move to a `pipenv` project directory and watch `vox` automatically activate the virtual environment.
-Move to a second `pipenv` project and the virtual environment will switch
+Move to a second `pipenv` project and the virtual environment will switch.
+An environment will also be activated when moving to a sub-directory of a `pipenv` project, and deactivated when leaving the project directory.

 5. Use `vox deactivate` to deactivate

 Note:
-If you just want to activate a `pipenv` virtual environment, use the alias `vox-activate-pipenv`.
+If you just want to activate a `pipenv` virtual environment, use the alias `apipenv` from within the project (works regardless of `$APIPENV`).

 Credits
 ---------